CLASSIFICATION NO. 480

 Working knowledge of: Mechanical, electrical, and structural schematics and blueprints interpretation; general methods, practices and techniques of HVAC systems maintenance; materials, tools and equipment commonly used in the construction, remodeling, renovation, and maintenance of commercial structures; basic math; record keeping techniques; computer use; basic supervisory techniques; public and customer service techniques; computer control maintenance and repair.

-Skill to: Plan and prepare cost estimates; organize, coordinate and functionally supervise the installation, repair and maintenance of assigned equipment and systems; manage skilled contractors, professional consultants, County staff and material vendors; read, understand and interpret facility construction plans, specifications and other contract documents; lead, train, schedule, monitor, coordinate and evaluate the work performed by facilities personnel; communicate effectively, both orally and in writing; complete and maintain accurate records; establish and maintain cooperative working relationships with County personnel, contractors, vendors, suppliers, and the public; multitask a variety of assignments by effectively prioritizing and scheduling equipment and systems work; monitor and advocate high ethical standards in the public purchasing; assist in the development of building systems budget by reviewing future possible repairs, replacements and related projects; establish and maintain cooperative working relationships with contractors, officials of government agencies, County employees and the public.
+Skill to: Plan and prepare cost estimates; organize, coordinate and functionally supervise the installation, repair and maintenance of assigned equipment and systems; manage skilled contractors, professional consultants, County staff and material vendors; read, understand and interpret facility construction plans, specifications and other contract documents; lead, train, schedule, monitor, coordinate and evaluate the work performed by facilities personnel; communicate effectively, both orally and in writing; complete and maintain accurate records; multitask a variety of assignments by effectively prioritizing and scheduling equipment and systems work; monitor and advocate high ethical standards in the public purchasing; assist in the development of building systems budget by reviewing future possible repairs, replacements and related projects; establish and maintain effective working relationships with contractors, officials of government agencies, County employees, vendors, suppliers and the public.

+Duties require frequent walking, climbing, bending, kneeling and the ability to lift and carry objects.
 Incumbents are exposed to wind, rain, snow, dust, fumes and other irritants.
-Positions require frequent walking, climbing, bending, kneeling and the ability to lift and carry objects.